-If a student elects to drop his/her AP course prior to completion or fails to take the AP exam, then he/she will not receive a weighted grade.
+If a student elects to drop his/her AP course prior to completion or fails to take the AP exam, then he/she will not receive a weighted grade and is responsible for the cost of the exam.
 Please note that an "F" in an AP course does not weigh up to a passing grade.
 Only passing grades are weighted.